vikas-bandaru/exciting-java/docs/resources/exercises/session_time/week0/day05.md

 **Discuss:** How is it different from `moveRight` or `moveLeft` ?
 4. Try invoking the `moveVertical`, `slowMoveVertical`, and `changeSize` methods before you move on.
 5. **Challenge:** Find out how you can use `moveHorizontal` to move the circle 70 pixels to the left.
+   Experiment if `moveVertical` moves the circle up in the same way.
 6. Try invoking the `changeColor` method and see what happens when you specify a color that is not known.
 7. Invoke the `changeColor` method, and write the color into the parameter field without the quotes.
 What happens?
 8. Create several circle objects on the object bench.
 You can do so by selecting `new Circle()` from the pop-up menu of the `Circle` class.
 Make them visible, then move them around on the screen using the "move" methods.
 Make one big and yellow; make another one small and green.
 Try the other shapes too: create a few triangles, squares, and persons.
 Change their positions, sizes, and colors.